-10. Operational risk
+11. Operational risk

-As at 31 December 2018 and 2017 the Group calculated the own funds requirements for operational risk in accordance with the standard approach, pursuant to the authorisation granted by Banco de Portugal, as previously mentioned.
+As at 31 December 2020 and 2019, the Group calculated the own funds requirements for operational risk in accordance with the standard approach, pursuant to the authorisation granted by Banco de Portugal, as previously mentioned.

-The computation of the own funds requirements results from the application of a set of weights to the gross income that are set apart based on the activity segments into which the gross income breaks down, according to the regulatory definitions.
+The computation of the own funds requirements results from the application of a set of weights to the components of gross income that refer to the activity segments, according to the regulatory definitions.

-The framework for this calculation is provided by Title III of Regulation (EU) 575/2013 (CRR), in addition to additional clarifications received from Banco de Portugal, namely with respect to the accounting items considered in the determination of the gross income.
+The framework for this calculation is provided by Title III of Regulation (EU) 575/2013 (CRR), also considering additional clarifications received from Banco de Portugal, namely, with respect to the accounting items considered in the determination of the gross income.

-10.1.
-GROSS INCOME
+11.1.
+Gross income

-The gross income results from the sum of the net interest income, dividends received, with the exception of income from financial assets with an "almost capital" nature - shareholders' advances -, net commissions, profits and losses arising on financial transactions associated to trading operations and other operating income.
+The gross income results from the sum of the net interest income, dividends received (except the income from financial assets with an "almost capital" nature - shareholders' advances), net commissions, profits and losses arising on financial transactions associated to trading operations and other operating income.
 From these last items, the following are excluded: those that result from the sale of shareholdings and other assets, those with reference to discontinued operations and those resulting from negative consolidation differences.
 The interest in arrears recovered and expenses, which, on a consolidated basis, is recorded in the reversions of impairment losses item, is also added to the gross income.